 From the information exchanged, the customer domain and the ISP domain can extract the knowledge about aggregates, as we shall show below.
 An aggregate can be denoted by $\langle I, R{id}, I{id}, C \rangle$ if it is destined for a customer domain C and arrives at an interface I{id} of one particular router R{id} in the ISP domain I. Each element in this vector can be either 0 or represent a particular domain, router or interface.
-We use Fig. 4 to illustrate our method.
-We use the following notations: T is the length of the time period during which a percentage is measured by counting the received answer messages; N_A is the number of answer messages regarding this aggregate received during T; N_A^b is the number of answer messages with negative evaluation results regarding this aggregate received during T; Pc is the percentage of bad packets of one aggregate.
+We use Fig. 6 to illustrate our method.
+Table IV summarizes the notation used in this section.